 The fund invests in the shares of companies which are either based in emerging countries, or earn a significant part of their revenue from emerging economies.
-It will be fully invested in shares at all times.
+It can also invest in cash and bonds, but will remain biased towards shares at all times.
 The fund is mandated to use derivative instruments for efficient portfolio management purposes.